curl/curl/docs/libcurl/opts/CURLOPT_SSH_HOSTKEYFUNCTION.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.84.0 , work only with libssh2 backend.
+Work only with the libssh2 backend.

 # RETURN VALUE